Young lives, parenting and families

 What you will study

 The study material for this module is organised into 8 learning guides, which include audio-visual material and online and print-based readings:

-Learning Guide 7: Families matter – examines the family and family structures historically and in relation to contemporary social change.
+7: Families matter – examines the family and family structures historically and in relation to contemporary social change.
 It considers ways in which social and economic change impact on families and the role of service providers in addressing the disadvantages arising from these.
 It looks at the experience of children and young people living outside of their ‘birth families’, and their experience of the care system.
-It also reflects on some of the problems that families might encounter, asking how professionals can intervene in ways that enhance social capital and encourage empowerment.
+It also reflects on some of the problems that families might encounter, such as domestic abuse.

 This is an OU level 3 module.
 It’s designed to build on study skills and subject knowledge acquired from studies at OU levels 1 and 2, or equivalent study at another university.
 Level 3 modules are specifically written for students who are working towards a degree level qualification.
 Your previous higher education study does not have to include study in a relevant curriculum area (e.g. early childhood, childhood and youth studies, or health and social care).
 A general interest in issues related to children, young people, parenting and families will be of great value.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You’ll have access to a module website, which includes:

 - course-specific module materials organised into learning guides

 There are online tutor group forums and module-wide forums.
 You’ll also be provided with a printed KE322 Readings book, also available online.